DylanKringle/cybersecurity-learning-journey/README.md

 # Cybersecurity Learning Journey

-This repository serves as the central hub for my transition from economics into cybersecurity.
-It documents my learning through structured study, hands-on labs, technical projects, and continuous skill development as I build the foundation for a career in cloud security.
+This repository documents my transition from economics into cybersecurity through structured study, hands-on labs, technical projects, and continuous skill development as I build the foundation for a career in cloud security.
 ---

 # About Me

 Hi, I'm Dylan Kringle.

 I earned a B.A. in Economics from San Diego State University and am now transitioning into cybersecurity.
-My goal is to build a strong technical foundation through computer science, Linux, networking, cloud technologies, and hands-on security projects while documenting my progress every step of the way.
+My goal is to build a strong technical foundation through computer science, Linux, networking, cloud technologies, and hands-on security projects while documenting my learning journey and building a public portfolio of technical projects.

 ---